Family Heritage Matters

 • FHM exists to answer the Biblical call to defend the family from any onslaught against the sole authority and right of parent to direct their children's education and instruction according to the dictates of their own faith and conscience.

-• "Be it therefore...enacted...that no person or persons whatsoever within this province...professing to belive in Jesus Christ shall henceforth be any ways toubled, molested (or disapproved of) in respect of his or her religion nor in the free exercise thereof..."
+"Be it therefore...enacted...that no person or persons whatsoever within this province...professing to believe in Jesus Christ shall henceforth be any ways troubled, molested (or disapproved of) in respect of his or her religion nor in the free exercise thereof..."

 The Maryland Toleration Act, April 21, 1649

 FHM monitors Maryland Administrative Regulations, which have the force of law.
-These are pulished monthly and if adopted become part of the COMAR (Code of Maryland Regulations).
+These are published monthly and if adopted become part of the COMAR (Code of Maryland Regulations).

-FHM also tracks state court cases which may have an impact on home education in Maryland.
+FHM tracks state court cases which may have an impact on home education in Maryland.

-• Through written and in person communication, FHM counsels legislators and government officials concerning issues affecting Maryland families, churches and private schools.
+FHM advises legislators and government officials through written and in person communication concerning issues affecting Maryland families, churches and private schools.

 • In a cooperative venture with WCFS, a Maryland-based homeschool academy, FHM oversees legislative internships for junior and senior high school students.
 We also hold an annual student legislative day in Annapolis which includes tours of the Capitol, stetting in on committee meetings, and reviewing bills.

 • FHM provides general and specific information regarding Maryland homeschool legal freedoms through the periodic updates via email and social media.
-FHM liaisons in the mission with Maryland Association of Christian Home Educators, and Home School Legal Defense Association.
+FHM liaisons with Maryland Association of Christian Home Educators (MACHE), and Home School Legal Defense Association.
 (HSLDA)

 • FHM staff seek to honor the command of 1 Timothy 2:1 "to pray for kings and all who are in authority that we may lead a quiet and peaceable life."